malcolmm20/gymJournal/README.md

 - As a user, I want to be able to save the contents in my GymJournal to a file.
 - As a user, I want to be able to load the contents of my saved GymJournal into my current GymJournal.

+## Phase 4: Task 2
+I used the map interface in the GymJournal class for the GymJournals routines because order does not matter for routines, and I referenced each routine by its name, so it was easy to make key value pairs.